Retail Banking, Its Types and Economic Impact

 Retail banks use the depositors' funds to give out loans.
 They make money by charging higher interest rates on loans than they pay on deposits.

 The Federal Reserve, the nation's central bank, regulates most retail banks.
 Except for the smallest banks, it requires all other banks to keep around 10 percent of their deposits in reserve each night.
 They are free to lend out the rest.
 At the end of each day, banks that are short of the Fed's reserve requirement borrow from other banks to make up for the shortfall.
-This amount borrowed is called the fed funds.
+The amount borrowed is called the fed funds.

 How They Affect the U.S. Economy and You